 Being RSPCA Approved means the fish have been raised with consideration of their welfare throughout their entire life, from the time they are hatched right through to slaughter.

-The RSPCA Approved Farming Scheme standards for farmed Atlantic salmon are detailed and were developed with consideration of animal welfare science, RSPCA policy, and Australian-specific farming practices.
+The RSPCA Approved Standard for farmed Atlantic salmon are detailed and were developed with consideration of animal welfare science, RSPCA policy, and Australian-specific farming practices.
 They focus on providing salmon with oxygen-rich water to swim in, enough space to swim effortlessly and perform schooling behaviours, close monitoring to ensure good health, low stress handling, and stunning at slaughter (which is important for a humane death).

 Being RSPCA Approved also means regular assessments by specialised RSPCA Assessors, to ensure the standards are being met.
 Last year alone, 18 assessments were conducted at locations where RSPCA Approved fish are bred, raised and slaughtered.